ace-wg/ace-key-groupcomm/README.md

-# Key Provisioning for Group Communica ion using ACE
+# Key Provisioning for Group Communication using ACE

 This is the working area for the individual Internet-Draft, "Key Provisioning for Group Communica ion using ACE".